Phil Ochs: New York City: 1962–1966

 In 1963, Ochs performed at New York's Carnegie Hall and Town Hall in hootenannies.
 He made his first solo appearance at Carnegie Hall in 1966.
 Throughout his career, Ochs would perform at a wide range of venues, including civil rights rallies, anti-war demonstrations, and concert halls.

 Ochs contributed many songs and articles to the influential Broadside Magazine.
 He recorded his first three albums for Elektra Records: All the News That's Fit to Sing (1964), I Ain't Marching Anymore (1965), and Phil Ochs in Concert (1966).
 Critics wrote that each album was better than its predecessors, and fans seemed to agree; record sales increased with each new release.

 On these records, Ochs was accompanied only by an acoustic guitar.
 The albums contain many of Ochs's topical songs, such as "Too Many Martyrs", "I Ain't Marching Anymore", and "Draft Dodger Rag"; and some musical reinterpretation of older poetry, such as "The Highwayman" (poem by Alfred Noyes) and "The Bells" (poem by Edgar Allan Poe).
 Phil Ochs in Concert includes some more introspective songs, such as "Changes" and "When I'm Gone".

 During the early period of his career, Ochs and Bob Dylan had a friendly rivalry.
-Dylan said of Ochs, "I just can't keep up with Phil.
-And he just keeps getting better and better and better".
-On another occasion, when Ochs criticized either "One of Us Must Know (Sooner or Later)" or "Can You Please Crawl Out Your Window?" (sources differ), Dylan threw him out of his limousine, saying, "You're not a folksinger.
+Dylan said of Ochs, "I just can't keep up with Phil—and he's gettin' better and better".
+On another occasion, when Ochs criticized either "One of Us Must Know (Sooner or Later)" or "Can You Please Crawl Out Your Window?" (sources differ), Dylan threw him out of his limousine, saying, "You're not a folk singer.
 You're a journalist."

-In 1962, Ochs married Alice Skinner, who was pregnant with their daughter Meegan, in a City Hall ceremony with Jim Glover as best man and Jean Ray as bridesmaid, and witnessed by Dylan's sometime girlfriend, Suze Rotolo.
+In 1962, Ochs married Alice Skinner, who was pregnant with their daughter Meegan, in a ceremony at City Hall with Jim Glover as best man and Jean Ray as bridesmaid, and witnessed by Dylan's girlfriend at the time, Suze Rotolo.
 Phil and Alice separated in 1965, but they never divorced.

-Like many people of his generation, Ochs deeply admired President John F. Kennedy, even though he disagreed with the president on issues such as the Bay of Pigs Invasion, the Cuban Missile Crisis, and the growing involvement of the United States in the Vietnamese civil war.
+Like many people of his generation, Ochs deeply admired President John F. Kennedy, even though he disagreed with him on issues such as the Bay of Pigs Invasion, the Cuban Missile Crisis, and the growing involvement of the United States in the Vietnamese civil war.
 When Kennedy was assassinated on November 22, 1963, Ochs wept.
 He told his wife that he thought he was going to die that night.
 It was the only time she ever saw Ochs cry.

-Ochs's managers during this part of his career were Albert Grossman (who also managed Dylan and Peter, Paul, and Mary) followed by Arthur Gorson.
+Ochs's managers during this part of his career were Albert Grossman (who also managed Bob Dylan, Peter, Paul, and Mary and Gordon Lightfoot) followed by Arthur Gorson.
 Gorson had close ties with such groups as Americans For Democratic Action, the Student Nonviolent Coordinating Committee, and Students for a Democratic Society.

 Ochs was writing songs at a fast pace.
 Some of the songs he wrote during this period were held back and recorded on his later albums.